Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/etl.md

 Compose path: etl.
 Image: etl.

 Built on the shared [runtime-base](/reference/images/) image.
 The Dockerfile bakes a bundle from [GameServerManagers etlserver-build](https://github.com/GameServerManagers/etlserver-build) (`etlegacy-latest-i386-et-260b`) into the image as a seed, then copies that seed into the data volume the first time the container runs.
-You must own Wolfenstein: Enemy Territory (ET: Legacy is a free, open-source engine rebuild but still expects the original game's assets in some setups, check the etlserver-build release notes for your target version).
+Wolfenstein: Enemy Territory was released as a free standalone multiplayer game, so unlike the rest of this game family there is no ownership requirement, the bundle already includes the pak files ET: Legacy needs.

 :::note[Requirements]
 - Persist `./data` for the server install and `etmain/server.cfg`